BlueDot TMP117 High Accuracy Temperature Sensor

 Here are the board's main features:

 • Wide Range Supply Voltage.
-The sensor operates from 1.8 V and 5.5 V at VCC, dispensing the need of voltage regulation.
+The sensor operates from 1.8 V and 5.5 V at VCC, dispensing the need for voltage regulation.

 • Low Power Consumption.
 It has a very low power consumption, typically 3.5 µA, which minimizes the impact of self-heating.